780nm/780nm.github.io/content/_index.md

 - Projects for which I am able to make sources public are available on [GitHub](https://github.com/780nm)
 - I post some of my film photos on [Instagram](https://www.instagram.com/z80nm)
 - If you'd like to get a hold of me, email [sean@passingti.me](mailto:sean@passingti.me)
+- A spreadsheet of all the pens and pencils I've purchased, and some of my thoughts about them, can be found [here](https://1drv.ms/x/c/9ec370df4ba4e1d8/ESUpqmqWwidDmeMccfoSf44B9ckQT--HjzKsG7IqFcHI-g?e=JTztGL)

 Publications:
 - April, 2024 - [Type-Preserving Flat Closure Optimization by Geller et al.](https://dl.acm.org/doi/10.1145/3720437) - [pdf](/papers/fcc-oopsla2025.pdf)